ideal-lab5/pallets/README.md

 Use this pallet in a Substrate runtime to acquire verifiable randomness from drand's quicknet.

+### Node Requirements

+Usage of this pallet requires that the node support:
+- arkworks host functions
+- offchain workers
+- (optional - in case of smart contracts) Contracts pallet and drand  chain extension enabled

+We have included a node in this repo, [substrate-node-template](https://github.com/ideal-lab5/pallet-drand/tree/main/substrate-node-template), that meets these requirements that you can use to get started.

+See [here](https://github.com/ideal-lab5/pallet-drand/blob/main/docs/integration.md) for a detailed guide on integrating this pallet into a runtime.

 ### For Pallets
 This pallet implements the [Randomness](https://paritytech.github.io/polkadot-sdk/master/frame_support/traits/trait.Randomness.html) trait.
 FRAME pallets can use it by configuring their runtimes